hsnyc/webform/Readme.md

 # webform

-A simple web form.
-with Js and php validation, and a php mail processor.
+A simple web form with Js and php validation, and a php mail processor.

 # Setup